ZimnyTest/Premium/README.md

 * Minimal layout interference - maximum channel boost by adding only few buttons and menus.
 * All-in-one file - includes both JavaScript and CSS, no additional files needed.
 * Ready-to-use - doesn't require any configuration to work.
-* Relatively small filesize - only 275 kB of code.
+* Relatively small filesize - less than 280 kB of code.
 #### General features
 * User settings stored in cookies/localStorage, applied for all rooms powered by Synchtube Premium (you don't have to configure each channel separately)
 * Synchtube logo in the navigation bar (only for Synchtube server)